CECSpecialistI/CECSpecialistI/README.md

 * October 2023-Present
 * Chair, SCTS-CSG
 * As Chair of the Orbis Cascade Alliance Cataloging Standing Group, lead the planning and execution of a consortium-wide project to retrospectively enhance bibliographic records in the shared catalog with Homosaurus terms.
 Batches of shared records will be systematically enhanced with Homosaurus terms by over fifty volunteers across the Alliance.
 Following the previous year's three-part training led by Homosaurus Editorial Board Member Adrian Williams, plan and launch the implementation project.
 Develop project documentation from scratch, and recruit and train volunteers, including about thirty non-catalogers.
+#### iSchool Student Directed Fieldwork: Data Modeling
+* Summer 2024
+* Supervise data modeling directed fieldwork of iSchool student Fer Palomares Carranco
+* Facilitate student work in simplifying the conversion of a complex XSLT-based ContentDM metadata application profile workflow into one based on simple, easy-to-read spreadsheets built for a smaller team and less handling between metadata professionals and end users
+* Teach student how to use Wikidata, and orient student to WikiProject personal pronouns work, bringing them onto the team and allowing them to participate in making a proposal to the Wikidata community, doing research, and formulating a follow-up request for comment
 #### iSchool Student Capstone Project: Retrospective Homosaurus Implementation
 * November 2023-June 2024
 * Supervise Capstone project student Ally Okun.
 Project will form part of the broader Alliance SCTS-CSG project and help Ally Okun meet the requirements for a Master of Library and Information Science from the University of Washington Information School.